Memories of Retrocity (Part-01)

 Dec 06, 2004

 My apartment is on the fifteenth floor of an empty building.
 Almost empty.
-It is one of the tallest buildings in the area, with an unobstructed view on the ocean of ruins that surrounds me.
-I was not asking for the Ritz, but damn … everything is so strange here.
+It is one of the tallest buildings in the area, with an unobstructed view over the ocean of ruins surrounding me.
+Everything is so strange here.
 Destroyed, abandoned, decayed.

-So yeah ... it's just the story of a lost cop who was sent to the top of a clumsy tower in the most deprived neighborhood of America's grimmest city.
+So yeah ... it's just the story of a lost cop exiled in a broken tower in the most deprived neighborhood of America's grimmest city.

 Tomorrow, I'll go further.
 I will walk past the checkpoint at the end of my street, if I am allowed.
 And I will get closer to downtown.

 Right now, it's “night time".
 The difference between day and night is subtle here.
 With the opaque black cloud floating permanently above the city and the winter coming, it is almost always dark.
 Let’s say that the night is just a little brighter between ten in the morning and four in the afternoon.